-(13) Hash Function
+(16) Hash Function

-It is a algorithm that can concert a long message (containing many bytes) into a fixed size message.
+It is an algorithm that can concert a long message (containing many bytes) into a fixed size message.
 The output of the same message after compression function computing must be identical, and it is absolutely impossible to reduce the input message from the output message.

-(14) Issue a Certificate (Electronic Certification)
+(17) Issue a Certificate (Electronic Certification)